Illustration representing implicit bias

 1. What is implicit bias?

-2. Some examples on implicit bias
+2. Some examples of implicit bias

 3. Some data on implicit bias